Frequently Asked Questions

 What if my child has a minor illness or injury during the summer school?

+As a family-run summer school student safety is very important to us.
 All our staff are first-aid trained so if there are any minor illnesses or injuries we are able to deal with them with the appropriate urgency.
-We also have a matron who is residential on site.
+We also have a Matron (a staff member responsible for student health and wellbeing) who is residential on site.
+Read more about our pastoral care.

 What happens in the case of an accident or emergency?

-Our accommodation has residential staff, meaning there’s always someone on site 24 hours a day.
-During the summer school, we provide a 24-hour emergency phone number that students, family and friends can call.
-As well as getting contact details from parents and guardians, we ask students to provide another emergency contact as a precaution.
+Our accommodation is staffed around the clock, with residential team members always on site.
+During the summer school, we also provide a 24-hour emergency phone line that students, family and friends can call at any time.
+In addition to collecting contact details from parents or guardians, we ask students to supply an alternative emergency contact as a precaution.

 How do you monitor where the students are?

-Our students have a full schedule of classes and activities, therefore we know where they are.
-However, if students choose to use their free time to explore Oxford, we have a signing-in and signing-out register.
-When outside of our accommodation, we ask students on our Discover Academy courses to stay in groups of at least two people.
+Our students follow a full schedule of classes and activities, so we always know where they are.
+If they choose to use their free time to explore Oxford, they must sign in and out using our register.
+Students on our Discover Academy courses are asked to stay in groups of at least two when outside our accommodation.

-From dinner time onwards, students are always supervised.
-They must either participate in one of our group activities or relax at our accommodation.
+From dinner time onwards, all students are supervised.
+They must either join a group activity or relax at our accommodation.

 How secure is the accommodation?

-Students are given a fob/key to access their allocated accommodation building.
-They’ll also be able to lock their door.
+Oxford is a safe city.
+We use secure Oxford University accommodation, and student buildings can only be accessed through a fob/key, which also enables them to lock their doors.
 We have a safe in the main staff office where students can choose to deposit items such as passports, bank cards, travel documents and other items of value.

 Can I visit my child?